Help Your Patients Stay Vaccine Current During National Immunization Awareness Month

 For those patients who are eligible for COVID-19 vaccination, you play a critical role in helping vaccine recipients understand the importance of vaccination and that COVID-19 vaccines are safe and effective.

-CDC has developed CME activities to help healthcare providers have successful conversations with parents about vaccines.
-Access these CME activities at the links below:
+CDC has developed CME activities to help healthcare providers have successful conversations about vaccines.
+Access one of these CME activities at the link below:

-For information on how to talk to parents about COVID-19 vaccination for children, check out the Pediatric Healthcare Professionals COVID-19 Vaccination Toolkit.
+For information on how to talk to parents about COVID-19 vaccination for children, check out the Childhood Vaccination Resources for Healthcare Providers.
 Even if you are not administering COVID-19 vaccines, you can help parents and guardians feel confident in choosing to get their children vaccinated against COVID-19 by addressing their questions and assuring them of the safety and effectiveness of COVID-19 vaccines.

 The Public Health Foundation and CDC have developed a digital communication toolkit with messages and graphics tailored to your role as a healthcare provider emphasizing the importance of vaccination for your patients.
 Show your practice’s support of vaccination throughout the month by using this content on your website and on social media.
 During NIAM and beyond, you can engage with CDC and other healthcare professionals on social media by using #ivax2protect in your posts.